holding lights to chest in heart shape

 Tax trap1 60% 40% £50 £50

-*The 60% rate of tax is implacable for those with income falling in the band £100,000 to £125,140, due to the loss of their personal allowance.
+*The 60% rate of tax applies to those with income falling in the band £100,000 to £125,140, due to the loss of their personal allowance.

-If you are not a UK taxpayer or pay tax less than the amount claimed back by the charity then you will need to pay HMRC the difference.
+If you are not a UK taxpayer or pay less tax than the amount claimed back by the charity, then you will need to pay HMRC the difference.

 Saving your personal allowance